 - 2 tablespoons elderflower syrup, optional (See note 2)

 - Start with the yogurt.

 - When ready to serve, turn the strained yogurt into a clean bowl and add brown sugar and vanilla extract to taste.
-Stir well and leave for a while.
-The brown sugar that I use is quite rough and it takes a while for it to disintegrate into the yogurt.
+Stir well and leave for a while, to give the sugar time to disintegrate into the yogurt.
 By waiting a bit you avoid adding too much sugar.
-Don't forget that the cherries are sweet as well, so don't exaggerate with the sugar.

 - Place the halved cherries into a roasting tray, add the sugar and mix gently distributing the fruit evenly on the tray.
 Add the split vanilla bean, the cinnamon stick, star anise and cardamom seeds.
 Let the fruit marinate for about 10 minutes.

-- Serve hot on cold on top of the strained yogurt.
+- Serve hot on cooled on top of the strained yogurt.